matthitchcock/trust-the-rp/trust-the-release-pipeline.md

+# Introduction

-# Overview
+## Overview

-> **Please Note: This paper is unpolished and at times opinionated and rant-y, it is my expectation to mold this into something polished and presentable based on questions and feedback received so please, do send that and offer your perspectives.**
+> **Please Note: This paper is unpolished and at times opinionated and rant-y, it is being molded into something polished and presentable based on questions and feedback received so please, do send that and offer your perspectives.
+This paper will undergo frequent changes and I am grateful for the contributions already received. -Matt Hitchcock**

-This paper aims to provide some real world and practical context to implementing a Release Pipeline for Infrastructure.
+The goal of this paper is to provide you, the reader, with an approach through which you can reach the tipping point of a grass roots Release Pipeline transformation.

 A Release Pipeline is a DevOps process traditionally used for deploying software but is equally applicable to infrastructure when managing via Infrastructure-as-Code.
+We refer to a "grass roots" transformation because it assumes that you are in a technical role in a large enterprise driven by ITIL and you want to move to more of an "Infrastructure as Code" approach, but you don't have the backing of senior management at this time.
+The backing of senior management is crucial for a true transformation to take place, but where do you start and how do you gain that traction?

+What is outlined in this paper is a suggested approach for how to adopt a Release Pipeline for infrastructure within an Enterprise, ITIL environment not used to operating in this way.
+This is based on real world and practical experience of the authors and contributors of implementing Release Pipelines for Infrastructure.
+Both what they did right, and, what they did wrong.

+The content consists of experience collected together from different customers and conversations, with some specifics changed to prevent the identification of those organizations.

 It does not focus on the technical steps, instead, on the process, challenges and high level thinking required to influence this change within an Enterprise organization.

-What is outlined in this paper is a suggested approach for how to adopt a Release Pipeline for infrastructure within an Enterprise, ITIL environment.
-The content consists of experience collected together from different customers and conversations, with some specifics changed to prevent the identification of those organizations.

-> **This should not be treated as an official Microsoft document or any official guidance from Microsoft.** This paper reflects my own experience, thinking, approach and opinions.
-Official Microsoft documentation, guidance and assistance may be available.
+> **This should not be treated as an official Microsoft document or any official guidance from Microsoft.** This paper is authored by one or more folks from Microsoft and includes experiences from Microsoft projects, however, this is a community endeavour and as such should not be treated as official guidance.
+Official Microsoft documentation, guidance and assistance may be available from Microsoft official resources.

 It is important to note that the Release Pipeline is a concept.
 The implementation of it can differ dramatically depending on the Team implementing it, the people involved, the requirements of the organization, the operating environment and culture of that organization.
-TWhat is detailed in this document will not be agreed with by everybody and will not make sense in every environment.
+What is detailed in this document will not be agreed with by everybody and will not make sense in every environment.
 The intention is to provide you with at least a starting point or a different perspective to help you along your own journey.

-# Why am I writing this Paper?
+If you do leverage this resource to help you on your journey, we would appreciate some feedback on what worked, what did not, and a contribution of your experience to help others is always welcome.

+## The "WHY" of this paper

-I am writing this paper because I spent a long time on my Infrastructure-as-Code journey doing the wrong thing.
+"I started this paper because I spent a long time on my Infrastructure-as-Code journey doing the wrong thing.
 Like most technical folks, my view of Infrastructure-as-Code on the Microsoft stack was doing Desired State Configuration.
 While this is a component of the Infrastructure-as-Code approach, it is by no means the destination.
 In fact, I came to learn it is the least important element.
 What I learned to be most important was the delivery mechanism, which I gave little thought to until I had DSC doing incredible things.

 I liken this to having spent time building up the pizza-making capability of a delivery service only to be making incredible pizzas that no one was eating - because I couldn't deliver them!
 Instead, I wish I spent my time building up capability to deliver a plain cheese pizza in 20 minutes, consistently, to as many people who ordered, before I built out my menu.